anthonybautista/bcash_ecosystem/README.md

 This repo contains most of the bCASH ecosystem contracts and automated test files used in testing.
 These contracts have not been audited, and should be used for educational purposes only.

+Deployed contract addresses can be found at docs.butterflycash.lol

 ```yarn test``` to launch test, you can also only trigger test for a particular file if you want (you should)

 ```yarn``` to install all dependencies